 Periodically, the Omnitude blockchain will also anchor to transactions on the Bitcoin and Ethereum blockchains.
 This will allow Omnitude’s blockchain to benefit from the added security provided by Bitcoin’s and Ethereum’s consensus algorithms and blockchains.

 Omnitude will provide deep searchability, backward in time through many transaction layers, to fulfill the requirements of retrieving data stored on its blockchain.
-Omnitude will use ‘anchoring’ which is the creation of a proof linking off-ledger data to an Omnitude blockchain transaction.
+Omnitude will use ‘anchoring’ which is the creation of proof linking off-ledger data to an Omnitude blockchain transaction.
 Through anchoring, this proof can be used to verify data integrity and timestamp without relying on a trusted authority.

 Omnitude will be built on top of Hyperledger.
 Choosing to use Hyperledger will provide the fully-vetted, open-source architecture, and transparency, longevity, interoperability, and support, needed to bring Omnitude to mainstream commercial adoption.